Where to Go with Allergy-Prone Children: Sea or Mountains?

 • Replace the down pillow in the hotel room with a synthetic one.

-• Be cautious with the consumption of fish, nuts, and fruits that could trigger allergies.
+• Be cautious with fish, nuts, and fruits that could trigger allergies.

-• Avoid staying outside if it is too windy and dusty.
+• Avoid being outside when it's windy and dusty.

-• Maintain hydration to prevent dry respiratory tracts.
+• Stay hydrated to prevent dry respiratory tracts.

-• Check areas where the peak pollen season may be shifted by several weeks.
+• Check if the peak pollen season is shifted by several weeks in your destination.

 Vacation is Not Enough

-Relying solely on the sea or mountains to rid you or your children of annoying allergies is bold.
-Some adults or children may not see even the slightest improvement in allergy symptoms.
-For example, problems may arise if a patient has a dust mite allergy.
-Precautions should not only be followed at home but also during vacation.
-Not every hotel, apartment, or other accommodation can ensure anti-mite or anti-fungal measures.
-Just one old mattress, and you will be battling allergies even on vacation.
-A beautiful sea and a clean beach may not improve health.
-For some, allergies may even worsen at the sea, resulting in skin reactions to sunscreens.
+Relying solely on the sea or mountains to eliminate allergies is ambitious.
+Some children or adults might not see improvement.
+For instance, those with a dust mite allergy need to take precautions both at home and on vacation.
+Not every hotel or apartment can guarantee anti-mite or anti-fungal measures.
+An old mattress could mean battling allergies even on vacation.
+A beautiful sea and clean beach might not improve health.
+For some, allergies could worsen at the sea, causing skin reactions to sunscreens.

 Conclusion